SethClydesdale/forumactif-edge/README.md

 # Forumactif Edge

 What is "Forumactif Edge" ?
 Forumactif Edge ( or FA Edge, FAE ) is a new modern and responsive forum theme for [Forumotion](http://www.forumotion.com/) forums, that is like an entirely new forum version in itself.
-It comes ready with numerous plugins, including a theme switcher that allows you to change the color of the theme to the one you prefer, and a control panel that helps you with installation, uninstallation, and even updates !
-Plus thanks to the theme's responsiveness you'll be able to browse your forum on your mobile device without any problems.
+It comes ready with numerous plugins such as the ability to dynamically change the forum theme.
+Best of all it's responsive, so you can browse on your mobile device without any problems !

 You should know that this project is not officially affiliated with Forumactif.
 This forum version is managed by the community, so it will constantly evolve based on **your** feedback.